gillib/diagnosticSearch/README.md

 under `docStore.path` and under `invertedIndex.store.path`

 # Testing
-Configure the engine to use the `numOfSharedTokens` scorer and split the document by spaces.
+Configure the engine to use the `numOfSharedTokens` scorer and configure the `regexSplit` tokenizer to split the document by spaces.

 Run the following commands:
 ```